ibrahimhaouari/DotLocz/README.md

 - Scan the root directory for `.loc.csv` files across multiple projects.
 - Generate a dedicated output folder within each project, containing its respective RESX and enum files.

-Thank you for that detail!
-Here’s the adjusted example to clarify how DotLocz names the resources based on the `.loc.csv` file name:

----

 ## Example with Blazor WebAssembly